 Santa Barbara is about a 2-hour drive north of L.A.
 I already knew it was a beautiful city before we drove up there.
 It was a gem of a place and I do recommend a stop there if you have enough time.

 Side note: Don’t expect pretty views if you drive up highway 1.
 We’ve done the 101 drive from San Francisco to Big Sur before and it was impressive.
 Yet going north from L.A. to Santa Barbara was nothing to write home about.

-If you’re not renting a car but would still love to see Santa Barbara, consider this tour that takes you there plus the authentic Danish town of Solvang!!
+If you’re not renting a car but would still love to see Santa Barbara, consider this tour that takes you there plus the authentic Danish town of Solvang.
 It’s 14 hours long and sounds pretty awesome.
-Check latest prices here.
+Check the latest prices here.

 If you have more time, I’d say spend at least a night in Santa Barbara and do some wine tastings!
 They have a good food scene and so many pretty nooks.